Answers to questions relating to the core technology and operation of SkyLifters.

-When you have to design an aircraft to do a job, it is best to start with a list of what you want the aircraft to do, not with a pre-conceived idea of what it should look like.
+We created the design to do a specific job very well.
+Design engineers can fall into the trap of starting with a pre-conceived idea of what a solution should look like, but we started with a list of things the aircraft needed to do.
 Top of the list is the ability to pick up and put down payloads safely.
 Second, is the ability to do that in variable wind and weather conditions.
-Third, is the need for the aircraft to be practical to build and to operate; and so the list goes on… In summary, you start to realise that the usual cigar/torpedo shape is not the ideal shape, and in fact, those shapes cause you more problems that then need to be solved with yet more engineering.
+Third, is the need for the aircraft to be practical to build and to operate; and so the list goes on… In summary, you start to realise that the usual cigar/torpedo shape is not the ideal shape for our tasks, and in fact, those shapes cause you more problems that then need to be solved with yet more engineering.

 SkyLifters use aerostatic lift to remain airborne and propellers are used to direct their flight.
-There is no need for aerodynamic lift, but the aerostat is shaped to minimise drag.
+There is no need for aerodynamic lift, but the hull (the balloon structure) is shaped to minimise drag.
 Indeed, there is no need for wings, fins or control surfaces.
-The aerostat’s envelope (a balloon) contains Lighter-Than-Air (LTA) gas that enables buoyancy, derived from the surrounding air according to Archimedes’ principle.
+The hull contains Lighter-Than-Air (LTA) gas that gives buoyancy, derived from the surrounding air according to Archimedes’ principle.

 Is LTA better than HTA?

 As illustrated above, LTA technology enables three unique capabilities.
-For some applications LTA is the only solution:
+For some payloads, LTA is the only solution: